mattpocock/debates-stream/readme.md

 4. `noImplicitReturns` - should you force your developers to specify return types in all cases?

+**Verdict**: The more consumers your function has, the more benefit you get from adding a return type.
+Many functions do not have consumers, or their consumers are hidden in a framework (React components).
+So, forcing developers to explicitly pass return types is bad.

 ## Exhibits

 If you want to help argue your case, you'll need to submit exhibits.
 PR some TypeScript into the `src/exhibits` folder, and I'll see if it's useful in court.
 Who knows - your code could become a star witness.